 Another common hiding spot for bed bugs is your couch and other upholstered furniture.
 They are likely to hide in between the cushions on your sofa.
 You’ll also want to check underneath the couch since bed bugs prefer to live in dark areas.
 Signs of an infestation include spotting bed bugs, their tiny, white eggs, or dark red or brown stains on your sofa.

 While bed bugs like to be warm and snug in your bedding, they will hide in other fabric items.
 Your clothing and curtains can make the perfect hiding spot for bed bugs.
 It’s also possible to find them in your carpet or rugs.
 They will likely stick to the carpet in your bedroom or living room since these areas offer the best chance of finding a blood meal.

 Furniture close to your bed can also be a hiding spot for bed bugs.
 Nightstands offer a safe place to stay while waiting to feed throughout the night.
 Dresser drawers are also a common hiding spot because they are dark and warm.
 You’ll want to check in any gaps or small crevices on these pieces of furniture.

 Home Décor & Electrical Outlets

 Your family pictures are probably some of your favorite things in your home.
 Unfortunately, bed bugs like them too.
 Since bed bugs are flat and tiny, they can fit behind wall décor.
 They can even be tucked away on objects on your nightstand like your alarm clock.
-Picture frames and around light switches and electrical outlets can also house bed bugs.
+Picture frames, light switches, and electrical outlets can also house bed bugs.

 As an infestation grows, bed bugs find less common places to hide including books.
 Bed bugs can squeeze into the space between the spine and binding of a book.
 The books stored closest to people, like those left on nightstands, will be the ones most often targeted.
 The good news for bookworms is that this is usually only associated with severe infestations.